Source Print Discuss

 Importing Data

 Once a new node is initialized and before starting to sync with the network, it can download and import pruned data from a centralized server.
 This helps a pruned node sync faster.
-After downloading the data, the data can be verified:

 Import Data in Pactus Daemon